xinbinhuang/feature-selection_blogfeedback/README.md

 Detailed documentation and data source are available here [UCL - BlogFeedback Data Set ](https://archive.ics.uci.edu/ml/datasets/BlogFeedback)

+The dataset include 281 variables (280 features and 1 target variable).
+The `data-attribute-description.md` describe the names of the features which correspond to the columns of the dataset.

 The original dataset includes one `train` set, `blogData_train.csv` and multiple small `test` set.
 I combined all the test set into one test set called `test.csv`.
 All analysis are based on the `blogData_train.csv` and `test.csv`.
-Also the `data-attribute-description.md` describe the names of the features which correspond to the columns of the dataset.

 ## Procedure of analysis
 To reproduce the whole analysis, you need to clone the repo into your local machine.

 Then open the jupyter notebook in `src/analysis-script.ipynb`, and `run all` from top to bottom.